 "Wasn't there anything about the paternity tests or boot camps that you did like?"
 I asked her.
 "You were very good at them."

-“Yes.
+"Yes.
 Thank you.
-That’s nice of you, hipster,” she said, mocking in the manner of a mum telling a 16-year-old boy to cover his boxer shorts and pull up his trousers.
-Raphael hated what she sees as the show’s descent into sleaze, because she despises it when people capitalise on the problems of others.
+That's nice of you, hipster," she said, mocking in the manner of a mom telling a 16-year-old boy to cover his boxer shorts and pull up his pants.
+Raphael hated what she sees as the show's descent into sleaze, because she despises it when people capitalize on the problems of others.

 But though talk shows during that era trafficked in trashiness, they also gave a voice to the lower classes who were rarely seen on TV.
 "On talk shows, whatever their drawbacks, the proles get to talk," cultural critic Ellen Willis wrote in The Nation in 1996.
 "The rest of the time they're told in a thousand ways to shut up.
 By any honest reckoning, we need more noise, not less."

-In 2003 they cancelled the show because of low ratings.
-Although Raphael’s procession of teen sluts and other misfits was in many ways the predecessor of today’s reality TV shows, Raphael believes that those programmes are what’s wrong with television today.
+In 2003 they canceled the show because of low ratings.
+Although Raphael's procession of teen sluts and other misfits was in many ways the predecessor of today's reality TV shows, Raphael believes that those programs are what's wrong with television today.